jetibest/nodejs-router/README.md

   proxy: <proxy>            If false, overwrites X-Forwarded-* headers.
   acmeChallenge: {          Only used if --acme-challenge has been set.
     host: <host-match>      Only apply ACME challenge for matching hosts.
+          [<host-match>]    Defaults to: "*"
-    renewInterval: 0        Number of seconds to auto-renew certificates.
+    renewInterval: 2419200  Number of seconds to auto-renew certificates.
                             Any falsy value (like 0) disables auto-renewal.
+                            Defaults to: 2419200 (28 days).
     renewRetry: 60          Number of seconds to wait before retrying in case of an error.
   }